0mWindyBug/WFPCalloutReserach/README.md

   FWPS_CALLOUT_FLOW_DELETE_NOTIFY_FN0 flowDeleteFn;
 } FWPS_CALLOUT0;
 ```
-the classify function is where the actual filtering logic is present , notify function is called when a filter that references the callout is added or removed
+the classify function is where the actual filtering logic is present , notify function is called when a filter that references the callout is added or removed .
-one more thing to note is a flag called FWP_CALLOUT_FLAG_CONDITIONAL_ON_FLOW  - A callout driver can specify this flag when registering a callout that will be added at a layer that supports data flows.
+one more thing to note is a flag called FWP_CALLOUT_FLAG_CONDITIONAL_ON_FLOW , as MSDN says :
+"A callout driver can specify this flag when registering a callout that will be added at a layer that supports data flows.
 If this flag is specified, the filter engine calls the callout driver's classifyFn0 callout function only if there is a context associated with the data flow.
-A callout driver associates a context with a data flow by calling the FwpsFlowAssociateContext0 function.
+A callout driver associates a context with a data flow by calling the FwpsFlowAssociateContext0 function."

+we will come back to this ...

 in addition , a driver has to add the callout to a layer on the system using FwpmCalloutAdd (can also be done from UM)